Quo Vadis: Hybrid Machine Learning Meta-Model based on Contextual and Behavioral Malware Representations: System Architecture

 The output of the embedding layer is passed to four separate 1D convolution layers with kernel sizes of $2, 3, 4$, and $5$ characters, and the number of output channels $C=128$.
 With lower $C$ values model underperforms.
 For instance, having $C=64$ file path's module validation set F1-score is as low as $0.962$, while with $C \in \{100,128,160\}$ scores plateau around $0.966$.

 The output of all four convolution layers is concatenated to a vector of size $4\times~C$ and passed to a FFNN with four hidden layers holding 1024, 512, 256, and 128 neurons.
 Hidden layers of FFNN are activated using rectified linear unit (ReLU) \cite{agarap2019deep}.
-The final layer uses a sigmoid activation.
+During the pre-training phase we use the final layer with sigmoid activation, which is discarded when composite heuristic is used.
 Batch normalization \cite{ioffe2015batch} is applied to hidden layers of FFNN before the ReLU activation.
 Additionally, to prevent overfitting, dropout \cite{dropout} with a $p=0.5$ rate is applied.

 All early fusion networks are fitted using binary cross-entropy loss function:

 $\phi(x;\theta)$ denotes function approximated by deep learning model given parameters $\theta$, and $y \in \{0,1\}$ are the ground-truth labels.
 Optimization is performed using Adam optimizer \cite{kingma2017adam} with $0.001$ learning rate and fixed batch size of $1024$ samples.
 We constructed both 1D convolutional networks, Ember FFNN, and training routine using PyTorch \cite{pytorch} deep learning library.